votti/pybis/src/vagrant/README.md

    - `vagrant halt` -- shut down machine
    - `vagrant up`   -- restart machine
 5. `vagrant ssh`  -- log into the virtual machine
-6. install openBIS (inside the virtual machine)
+6. install openBIS (inside the vagrant machine)
    - `cd /vagrant/[openbis-installation]`
    - `cp /vagrant/config/openbis/console.properties ./` -- Use the provided console.properties or create your own.
    - `chmod a+rw ./console.properties` -- This file needs to be read and writable for installation to work.